virtual-labs/app-exp-create-web/docs/developer-doc.md

 ## Project Setup

-- Clone the Virtual Labs CMS repository from the [GitHub repository](https://github.com/virtual-labs/app-exp-create-web) to your local development environment.
+- Clone the Virtual Labs Content Development Platform repository from the [GitHub repository](https://github.com/virtual-labs/app-exp-create-web) to your local development environment.
 - Set up your development environment according to your preferred IDE and tools.

 ## Directory Structure

-The directory structure of the Virtual Labs CMS project is as follows:
+The directory structure of the Virtual Labs Content Development Platform project is as follows:

 ```
 admin/